kathoffman/steroids-trial-emulation/README.md

 <h2>Demo Data</h2>

-The primary analysis is run using the open source `R` package [`lmtp`](https://github.com/nt-williams/lmtp) (*please note we use the `sl3`-compatible branch to improve computational speed*).
-A helpful vignette is available here.
+The primary analysis is run using the open source `R` package [`lmtp`](https://github.com/nt-williams/lmtp).
+Please note we use the `sl3`-compatible branch to improve computational speed.
 We provide demo data in the `data` folder in combination with this visual representation of the required data format:

 ![](/img/analytical_file.png)